HKcyberstark/TI_Mod/config_doc/Threat-Feed-Configuration.md

 ![2](https://user-images.githubusercontent.com/40884455/56400786-45584d80-6288-11e9-85b4-7253acbf536e.JPG)

 Select the prototype you wish to add.
 I will be adding Ipv4 indicators as miners that are not available by default.
-  - if you wish to add the Ipv4 miner ñ  select clone and click ok
+  - if you wish to add the Ipv4 miner ‚Äì  select clone and click ok

-  - if you wish to customise the miner by adding your own data feed inputs ñ select new and edit the config
+  - if you wish to customise the miner by adding your own data feed inputs ‚Äì select new and edit the config

 ![3](https://user-images.githubusercontent.com/40884455/56400830-7c2e6380-6288-11e9-8fb8-12e7d02fd174.JPG)